tzachshabtay/MonoAGS/Docs/articles/ags-cheat-sheet.md

 ```

 Also, c# has a wonderful querying language for collections, called LINQ, which can be used to make a lot of tasks more simpler.
-Foe example:
+For example:

 ```csharp